Rated Excellent On TrustPilot

 Recent changes were made in response to a large number of so-called sunroom specialists miss informing their clients, causing problems during the build, and unnecessary issues, extra work and extra unforeseen costs later when trying to obtaining a building completion certificate.

 You can buy with confidence, knowing we are supported by our own local council trading standards department as part of their trusted trader scheme, as well as many other council trading standards trusted trader schemes.

 We have recently introduced a truly fantastic Solid Roof system that has been fully approved and registered by the LABSS (Local Authority Building Standards Scotland) as checked for compliance with Scottish Building Regulations under certificate number EWS550.

-The thermal performance specification to meet Scottish Building Regulations is more demanding and the required U-value of 0.15W/m2K (calculated to BS EN ISO 6946:2007) is achieved by supplementing the Solid Roof's external finish with a breathable membrane and 142mm Kingspan TEK structural insulated panel roof assembly and with further insulation of Kooltherm K18 insulated dry lining plasterboard internal finish to provide an additional non-bridged layer which is 42.5mm overall in element thickness.
+The thermal performance specification required to meet Scottish Building Regulations is more stringent, and the required U-value of 0.15W/m2K (calculated to BS EN ISO 6946:2007) is achieved by supplementing the Solid Roof's external finish with a breathable membrane and 142mm Kingspan TEK structural insulated panel roof assembly, as well as additional insulation of Kooltherm K18 insulated dry lining plasterboard internal finish to provide an additional 42.5mm non-bridged layer.